 For an umbrella that you move from the pool to the deck, consider a portable umbrella stand.
 These models are made of plastic.
 Just fill them with water or sand at your destination.
 They’re lightweight and easy to move when they’re empty.

-A patio umbrella that is made to go through the hole of an outdoor dining table also needs a base.
+that is made to go through the hole of an outdoor dining table also needs a base.
 However, the base doesn’t need to be as heavy because the table helps to steady the umbrella.
 A 20- to 30-pound stand is sufficient for these versions.
+Umbrella Stand Designs

 All outdoor stands are rust-resistant and are ideal for all-season weather.
 Choose from styles and materials that match your outdoor space.
 Patio umbrella stands come in black, neutral and metallic shades, with multiple finishes and designs.
 Go with a stand in tan or gray to let a colorful canopy take center stage.
 Or, look for a decorative patio umbrella base that matches the finish of your furniture to create a cohesive look.
 A bronzed stand with intricate metalwork goes well with an ornate metal dining set.